JokingChicken/JokingChicken/README.md

 <details>
 <summary>Click to learn more about me!</summary>
 <br>
-Hey!
-Thanks for checking me out.
-I am very intrested in programming in general: from Minecraft (where I started and still work on today) to websites and discord bots!

 ## 🔭 I’m currently working on

 I work on many projects!
 It varies wildly depending on what I'm feeling. right now I am working on my website: [Axoid.net !!](https://axoid.net)